jhburns/ExperienceCapture/Server/Cypress/README.md

 ## Running in Docker

-From this folder: `docker build -f Dockerfile -t cypress_tests .`
+From this folder: `docker-compose up cy`